 We’re all tempted to start the day off with a to-do list as long as our arm, and then feel very disheartened at the end of the day when we’ve only checked off a few things.
 But when did we start measuring a good day by how productive we’ve been?
 Harness the power of intention setting — but start small.
 Set one intention the night before — like spending five minutes meditating before you get up or drinking eight glasses of water throughout the day — and then aim to meet that.
 Once you’ve mastered one, add another until you’ve built up an arsenal of healthy habits that just happen.

 Is there anything better than a good stretch?
 There are simple things that can have a significant impact on our lives.
 Taking five minutes to stretch those stiff limbs after a day in front of the computer is a great way to wind down and keep your joints limber.
 You’ll be surprised at what a difference getting those kinks and cricks out can make.
-Try this yoga video “7 Minute Bedtime Yoga With Adriene” below the article as a good starting point.
+Watch this yoga video “7 Minute Bedtime Yoga With Adriene” below the article as a good starting point.

 3. Skip the snooze button